rmorse/babel-plugin-jsx-template-vars/README.md

 };
 Person.templateVars = [ 'name', 'favoriteColor' ];
 ```
+### Control variables (showing/hiding content)

-### Lists and repeatable elements
+### Lists (and repeatable elements)

-To use repeatable elements and lists in Mustache templates, our code must be contain special tags, before and after the list, with the single repeatable item in between.
+To use repeatable elements and lists in Handlebars templates, our code must be contain special tags, before and after the list, with the single repeatable item in between.

 ```html
     <section class="profile">